Giuseppe Sicurella

-Giuseppe Sicurella (born 28 May 1994) is an Italian football player who plays for Serie D club Gelbison.
+Giuseppe Sicurella (born 28 May 1994) is an Italian footballer who plays as a midfielder for Serie D club Paganese on loan from Scafatese.

 Club career

 He made his Serie C debut for Foggia on 12 September 2014 in a game against Melfi.

 He returned from his loan at Pro Piacenza to Foggia in January 2019 as Pro Piacenza experienced financial difficulties.

 On 17 July 2019 he signed with Sicula Leonzio.

 On 25 September 2020 he joined Grosseto.

 On 27 August 2021 he joined Serie D club Arezzo.